kadimetla/doc-adk-training/training/module27-intro-to-mcp/lab.md

-# Module 27: Introduction to MCP & Stateful Tools

-## Lab 27: Using a Stateful File System Tool
+# Lab 27: Using a Stateful File System Tool Challenge

-### Goal
+## Goal

 In this lab, you will learn how to connect your ADK agent to an external, stateful tool using the Model Context Protocol (MCP).
 You will use the `MCPToolset` to connect to a pre-built, open-source MCP server that provides file system operations.
 This will allow your agent to list files and read their contents from your local machine.